thosgood/this-weeks-finds/markdown/251-300/week257.md

 Also available at
 `http://www.maths.sussex.ac.uk/Staff/CJM/research/pdf/globgelf.pdf`

-They show that any commutative C*-algebra A in a Grothendieck topos is canonically isomorphic to the C*-algebra of continuous complex functions on the compact, completely regular locale that is its maximal spectrum (that is, the space of homomorphisms f\colon  A \to  C).
-Conversely, they show any compact completely regular locale X gives a commutative C*-algebra consisting of continuous complex functions on X. Even better, they explain what all this stuff means.
+They show that any commutative $C^*$-algebra A in a Grothendieck topos is canonically isomorphic to the $C^*$-algebra of continuous complex functions on the compact, completely regular locale that is its maximal spectrum (that is, the space of homomorphisms f\colon  A \to  C).
+Conversely, they show any compact completely regular locale X gives a commutative
+$C^*$-algebra consisting of continuous complex functions on X. Even better, they explain what all this stuff means.

 Jordan Ellenberg sent me the following comments about knots and primes: